steveb/heat-rpms/README.md

 linux% cd heat
 linux% ./setup.py sdist

-This will create a source distributoin of heat in dist/heat-$VER.tar.gz
+This will create a source distribution of heat in dist/heat-$VER.tar.gz

 Step 2: Create the RPM